Xiangwen-Wang/ALDELE/README.md

 ## Run ALDELE on Our Data to Reproduce Results

-To train ALDELE, where we provide the basic configurations for all hyperparameters in `submit.sh`.
+To train ALDELE, we provide the dataset after basic submit bash file with hyperparameters in `submit.sh` of `model/CPI_model`.
+The setting parameters in the submit.sh can be set as 1 to 6 for 6 different combinations of toolkits as we describe in the paper.
+### component combination:
+###   model1: 2+3,
+###   model2: 2+4,
+###   model3: 2+3+4,
+###   model4: 1+2+3,
+###   model5: 1+2+3+4.
+###   model6: full version, 2 sequence-based features + 2 ligand-based features + structure-based features
-The folder name also need to modified based on the path you save your datasets.
+The pathdir need to modified based on the path you save the datasets.
+Simply using the following code to train the model:
 ```
 $ bash submit.sh
 ```
+We provided a demo for CALB dataset in `demo_CALB.zip` with all the files generated through the method.
+With the input folder in this demo, you can easily run the ALDELE training.

+If you would like to build your own dataset and train with ALDELE, please make sure your dataset file is under the format requested in the data construction protocol, and follow this protocol to generate input folder for ALDELE.

 ## Acknowledgements
 This implementation is inspired and partially based on earlier works [1], [2] and [3].